 Which windows fall on a weekend?

-If weekends are what you have, circle Sunday, October 25: best-of-month at all four stations at once, with evening lows from −0.51 ft (Port Orford, 6:11 PM) to −0.79 ft (Newport, 6:37 PM).
+But the August run does spill into a usable Saturday.
+August 15 is a morning minus tide at all four stations — −0.71 ft at Newport (8:43 AM low), −0.67 ft at Garibaldi (9:05 AM), −0.46 ft at Charleston (8:32 AM), −0.37 ft at Port Orford (8:15 AM) — every one scoring Good, in full daylight, at civilized hours.
+It is the best weekend window left in 2026.
+After that, circle Sunday, October 25: best-of-month at all four stations at once, with evening lows from −0.51 ft (Port Orford, 6:11 PM) to −0.79 ft (Newport, 6:37 PM).
 Port Orford adds Sunday, September 27, which misses minus-tide status by a fraction at +0.02 ft.
-Those are the only weekend days flagged among the best-of-month windows.
 The Trip Picker does this juggling when your dates are fixed.

 Which station should you watch?